 Matching guide dogs to owners

-There are lots of different things we consider when matching dogs and owners, but typically we’ll look to:
+There are lots of different things we consider when matching dogs and owners, and these include:

 - Lifestyle and routine: We aim to truly understand your lifestyle, challenges, and likes and dislikes.
 So, if you enjoy walking, we’ll try to match you with a dog who's just as keen to stride out as you are.

 - Getting around: Whether you're a frequent traveller on buses, trains, or trams, or if you prefer to explore on foot, understanding your transportation habits is key to finding a guide dog who's comfortable and confident in your travel scenarios.